saz/puppet-rsyslog/README.md

-    log_templates                       HASH                Provides a has defining custom logging templates using the `$template` configuration parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging. high_precision_timestamps           true,false          Whether or not to use high precision timestamps.
+    log_templates                       HASH                Provides a has defining custom logging templates using the `$template` configuration parameter. actionfiletemplate                  STRING              If set this defines the `ActionFileDefaultTemplate` which sets the default logging format for remote and local logging. high_precision_timestamps           true,false          Whether or not to use high precision timestamps. rate_limit_burst                    INTEGER             Specifies the number of messages in $rate_limit_interval before limiting begins.
+Defaults to undef. rate_limit_interval                 INTEGER             Specifies the number of seconds per rate limit interval.
+Defaults to undef.

     RSYSLOG::DATABASE CLASS PARAMETERS  VALUES              DESCRIPTION
     -------------------------------------------------------------------